 Move the patient to the edge of the bed.

 Note.The head of the bed is in a horizontal position.
-Two sisters stand on the opposite side of the wheelchair and hold the patient; two other assistants move the gurney to the edge of the bed.
+Two nurses stand on the opposite side of the wheelchair and hold the patient; two other assistants move the gurney to the edge of the bed.

 Roll the sheet into a roll and hold it in your hands on all sides, palms up.